brantcourt/estimating-tool/README.md

 Carpet Estimation Tool Version 1.0

-This application will be able to do quick quotes for customers.
+This application will be able to do quick quotes for clients.
+Take user input for Price Per Yard and Total Yards of carpet.
+Take result and multiply these variables: Exchange Rate, Duty, Brokerage.
+Add Freight.
+Print Result.
+Use Result and multiply Designer Price (1.6).
+Print Net Designer Price.
+Take Result and multiply 25% (1.25).
+Print Retail Price.

 Variables:

 These first 2 variables will be taken by user input

 var squareYards = Price Per Yard